 The table below consists of 50 entries.
 With Datawrapper, you can present the whole dataset, make it searchable, sortable, and visually appealing.
 Header colors can be changed and social media buttons can be added later.

 Keep in mind though that in order to enable fully responsiveness the number of columns has some limits.
-A long table with >10 columns will be squeezed on a mobile screen, simply because of the screens dimensions.
+A long table with >10 columns will be squeezed on a mobile screen, simply because of the dimensions of the screen.
 Should you have that much information the recommended solution is to break up the table into several tables or visualizations.
-Mobile users can sum up to 50 per cent or more of your readers, for them (and for the desktop users as well) it is better to not overdo a table.
+Mobile users can sum up to 50 percent or more of your readers, for them (and for the desktop users as well) it is better to not overdo a table.
 Instead try to think of breaking up the information you got into pieces, which are easier to understand.

 Let us go on to create the table below: